petersirka/node-backup/readme.md

 Easy Backup & Restore web site project.
 All files and directories are written to one file (and files are compressed via GZIP).

+- backup file is text file
+- simple structure
+- easy manipulation
+- easy use in your project
+- executables _backup_ and _restore_ from terminal

 ## node.js

 ```js